 Accordingly, our Structural Engineering scope of services includes the following services

-- Task #2: Write one (1) page reports for each inspected exterior elevated element.
+- Task #2: Write one (1) page report for each inspected exterior elevated element.
 Each report will have the official structural engineering seal (stamped/signed) to comply with Civil Code Section 5551.

-- Task #1: Performed within 10 business days of notification for the site visit provided by the CLIENT or CLIENT’s representative.
+- Task #1: Performed at a mutually agreed upon time by the CLIENT or CLIENT’s representative.

 - Task #2: Performed within 5 business days of the site inspection.